 The projection of accumulated deficiencies shall be made ignoring federal income tax in both cash flows and discount rates, and it shall reflect the dynamics of the expected cash flows for the entire group of contracts, reflecting all product features, including any guarantees provided under the contracts using prudent estimate liability assumptions defined in Sections 10, 11, and 12 and asset assumptions defined in Sections 4 and 9.
 The company shall project cash flows including the following:

 Gross premium received by the company from the contract holder or the ceding company in the case of reinsurance (including any due premiums as of the projected start date).
-For purposes of Longevity Reinsurance, net premium shall be used in the projection and defined as the gross premium multiplied by a “K-factor,” where the K-factor is determined as:

-The present value of the expected future benefits and expenses at contract inception or reinsurance effective date in the case of reinsurance using the prudent estimate assumptions determined at contract inception and an interest rate equal to the prescribed interest rate under VM-A and VM-C, divided by item ii immediately below.

-The present value of the expected future gross premiums at contract inception or reinsurance effective date in the case of reinsurance using the prudent estimate assumptions determined at contract inception or reinsurance effective date and an interest rate equal to the prescribed interest rate under VM-A and VM-C.

-The resulting amount is capped at 1, in other words the application of the K-factor shall not result in the net premium exceeding the gross premium.

 Guidance Note: If due premiums are modeled, the final reported reserve needs to be adjusted by adding the due premium asset.

 Other revenues, including contractual fees and charges, and revenue-sharing income received by the company (net of applicable expenses).
-For purposes of Longevity Reinsurance, it is not expected that any such other revenues will apply.
-To the extent there are other revenues, they should be included with item ii under a. immediately above so that the calculation of the K-factor includes all expected future revenues from the contract holder.

 All material benefits projected to be paid to contract holders—including, but not limited to, death claims, surrender benefits and withdrawal benefits—reflecting the impact of all guarantees and adjusted to take into account amounts projected to be charged to account values on general account business.
 Any guarantees, in addition to market value adjustments assessed on projected withdrawals or surrenders, shall be taken into account.